 Weld also supports a non-standard workaround for this limitation.
-See the
+See the Configuration chapter for more information.

 4.10.
 Obtaining a contextual instance by programmatic lookup

 In certain situations, injection is not the most convenient way to obtain a contextual reference.
 For example, it may not be used when: